Specialized Studies (BS)

 - An in-depth explanation of future and career goals as well as learning objectives as they relate to the proposed Specialized Studies major.

-- An exact list of proposed courses including a detailed narrative outlining the rational regarding their relation to each other and the student’s future goals.
+- An exact list of proposed courses including a detailed narrative outlining the rationale regarding their relation to each other and the student’s future goals.

 - Two letters of support from Canisius faculty members.
 The letters should state why this specialized plan makes sense for this student and why the college should have confidence that the student can complete the plan.